 - Public: In rare cases, to restrict general commentary about the case.

-For example, in the 2020 Harvey Weinstein trial, a gag order prohibited attorneys from making public statements that could affect the case.
+For example, in the 2020 Harvey Weinstein trial, a gag order prohibited attorneys and other trial participants from making statements that could affect the proceedings.

 How Are Gag Orders Enforced?